-Some RTs become Experts by developing an expertise in one area of the profession such as pediatrics.
-Experts are invited to share their expertise in an area of practice in public and professional forums.
+Some RTs become Experts by developing an expertise in one area of the profession such as paediatrics.
+Experts are invited to speak at events because of expertise in their area.
 They often work with their regulatory bodies and promote the improvement of practice standards.
 They participate in research and sometimes publish textbooks.
-To develop new strategies, policies or techniques for the profession requires expert clinical knowledge and experience, but typically in a narrow range of expertise.
+To develop new strategies, policies or techniques for the profession requires expert clinical knowledge and experience, but most likely in a narrow range of expertise.
 It requires both strong technical expertise and promoting the adoption of improved practices by the RT profession.
 Experts may also take on a Senior Professional role.